How to get your stimulus check faster by direct deposit

 A. From what we know, you won’t be able to stop the payment to your IRA.
 However, you shouldn’t leave the money in your IRA if you’ve contributed the maximum amount.
 To avoid penalty taxes, you’ll need to contact your financial institution remove the payment.
 Read how to withdraw an excess IRA contribution to learn more.

 My stimulus money is set for direct deposit.
 What’s next?

 At H&R Block, we want to do what we can during these times of uncertainty.
-As part of that commitment, we’ve gathered resources where you can find the latest on the stimulus bill and ways that may help you and your family’s finances.
+As part of that commitment, we’ve gathered resources where you can find the latest on everything from the latest stimulus bill to , and ways that may help you and your family’s finances.

 Visit our coronavirus resources page for more information.